Part 8 of 10: Changes in the Parks

-The federal Works Progress Administration, a New Deal agency that unemployed men to work in Utica during the Great Depression, carried out an impressive array of projects (mostly improvements) in Utica’s Olmsted park system.
+The federal Works Progress Administration, a New Deal agency that put unemployed men to work in Utica during the Great Depression, carried out an impressive array of projects (mostly improvements) in Utica’s Olmsted park system.

 The Park Bathhouses

 The Utica City Engineer's Office designed a set of two "comfort stations"--later known as "bathhouses"--in each of Utica's three Olmsted-designed parks.
 These structures were built for the City by the WPA during the late 1930s.
-Although they were not original features, they were constructed with rough stone, which was consistent with the Olmsted family preference for structures in the parks they designed.
+Although they were not original features, they were constructed with rough stone, which was consistent with the Olmsted family preference for stone structures in the parks they designed.